-28 FRONT PANEL DISPLAY 28.1 INTRODUCTION
+32 FRONT PANEL DISPLAY 32.1 INTRODUCTION

 The Front Panel Display is a full color high resolution touch sensitive device.
 In operation, Maestro displays one or two Panadapters and one or two Slice Receivers.
-The user can interact with and control the radio by touching graphic elements of the display such as the Main Menu button, Slice Receiver Antenna control panels, Slice Receiver meters, Slice Receiver Control Panels and Slice Receiver tuned positions.
+The user can interact with and control the radio by touching graphic elements of the display such as the Main Menu button, Slice Receiver Antenna control panels, Slice Receiver meters, Slice Receiver Menus and Slice Receiver tuned positions.

-28.2 DISPLAY UPPER BAR
+32.2 DISPLAY UPPER BAR

 Located in the upper bar of the display are the two Slice Receiver Flags, the A Slice on the right and the B Slice on the left.
 In the center of the bar are the Main Menu button, the RF power level indicator, the power supply indicators and the network signal strength indicator.
+When a Power Genius XL amplifier is configured with the radio, its control appears above the RF power level.

-28.2.1 Slice Receiver Flags
+32.2.1 Slice Receiver Flags